 The United Nations General-Assembly on Wednesday (9 November) passed a resolution for the U.N.
 Security?

-The United Nations General-Assembly on Wednesday (9 November) passed a resolution for the U.N.
+Background: The United Nations General-Assembly on Wednesday (9 November) passed a resolution for the U.N.
 Security Council to keep the Cyprus question under constant review.
 It also resolved to adopt 'all practical means' to have its past resolutions of the strife-torn Mediterranean island implemented.
 The resolution was passed with 116 votes in favour and six against.
 The General Assembly also wants the Greek-Cypriot and Turkish-Cypriot communities representatives to resume their two-year-old talks, which broke down last spring.
 In the Assembly, Greece's UN Ambassador Constantin Stavropoulos gave wind-up speech before the vote was taken.